lgilchrist/how_to_get_your_first_100_users/deck.md

 ---

 # More Advanced Asks:
-- Tweet about you (give them a sample)
+- Tweet about you (give them a sample tweet)
 - Like you on Facebook
-- Sign up their friends to get first access to salad dressing
+- Sign up their friends to get first access to exclusive salad dressing
-- Custom salad dressing labels & recipes (think kickstarter)
+- Custom salad dressing labels & recipes (think like kickstarter)

 ---